 MULTI-FACETED ARTIST-SCHOLAR

-About Miss Collette ‘Coco’ Murray
+About Collette ‘Coco’ Murray

 After thirteen years of teaching her programs with the City of Toronto, she transitioned to teaching youth in school boards and arts organizations such as Dance Immersion’s Youth Arts Program and Prologue for the Performing Arts.
 Her expertise made her a sought-after instructor for facilitating African dance workshops by Black youth companies and performance studios.
+She also served as a dance faculty member for the Children's Youth & Dance Theatre (CYDT) and NGOMA Drum & Dance Ensemble, and taught AFIWI Groove’s dance classes in the Durham region for its first four years.
+Her artistic work was predominantly with young Black girls and women, as well as thousands of K-12 students across Ontario, and with dance or arts organizations.

 Graphic design credit: Christopher Cushman